MDEGroup/memoCNN/README.md

 This repository contains the source code implementation of memoCNN and the datasets used to replicate the experimental results for the following paper:

-_On the need for cognitive classification of metamodels_
+_Convolutional neural networks for enhanced classification mechanisms of metamodel repositories_

 The paper has been submitted to Journal of Systems and Software and it is now under review.